-Among the Cycladic islands, Sifnos stands out for both its architecture and natural beauty.
-Once a thriving gold and silver mining location, it has, since ancient times, cultivated a reputation for the finer things in life.
-Today, the island combines the picturesque with a rich tradition in cuisine and crafts, along with a high-level infrastructure in tourism.
-Despite its refined culture and “Cycladic chic” ambience, Sifnos retains a low profile that instils a sense of peace in the visitor.
+Sifnos stands out among the Cyclades islands for its architecture and natural beauty.
+Once a thriving gold and silver mining location, it has since ancient times cultivated a reputation for the finer things in life.
+Today, it combines the picturesque with a rich tradition in cuisine and local crafts.
+And yet, despite its refined culture and “Cycladic chic” ambience, Sifnos retains a low profile that instils a sense of peace in the visitor.

-The island offers a wide array of beaches, from Panagia Chryssopigi, where you can dive from rocky ledges to more organised swimming at Kamares, Platys Gialos and Vathy.
-For those who prefer to avoid crowds, there is Fykiada, accessible on foot, and if you rent a yacht or have your own boat the island has multiple small, secluded natural bays to enjoy.
+As with so many islands in the Cyclades, Sifnos offers a wide array of beaches, from Panagia Chryssopigi, where you can dive from rocky ledges to more organised swimming at Kamares, Platys Gialos and Vathy.
+For those who prefer to avoid crowds, there is Fykiada, accessible on foot, and if you rent a yacht or have your own boat the island has multiple small, secluded natural bays.

-The town of Artemon is defined by its beautiful neoclassical homes and well-tended narrow streets, and the surrounding villages stand out for their whitewashed courtyards, the deep colours of the bougainvillea and the finely crafted terracotta chimney tops on the roofs.
+The town of Artemon is defined by its beautiful neoclassical homes and well-tended narrow streets, and the surrounding villages stand out for their whitewashed courtyards, deep-coloured bougainvillea and finely crafted terracotta chimney tops.

-Apollonia also offers plenty of choices for entertainment, as well as more traditional pursuits, especially the island’s church festivals (panigiria), which are accompanied by food for all and music – the island even has a name for locals who organise the festivals (panigirades).
-If you go to the island in September, you will catch the annual Cycladic Gastronomy Festival, named after its native Nikolaos Tselementes, a renowned chef in Greece forever synonymous with the Greek cookbook that is a culinary bible in houses across the country.
+Sifnos’ main town, Apollonia, also offers plenty of choices for entertainment, as well as more traditional pursuits, especially the island’s church festivals (panigiria), which are accompanied by food for all and music.
+Sifnos even has a name for locals who organise the festivals (panigirades).
+If you go to Sifnos in September, you will catch the annual Cycladic Gastronomy Festival, named after Nikolaos Tselementes, a renowned chef in Greece born on the island and forever synonymous with the Greek cookbook that is a culinary bible in houses across the country.

 Like a gracious cosmopolitan hostess who also follows local tradition, Sifnos is an island of opposites that work together and provides a mix of people and lifestyles without losing its balance.

 The villages of Sifnos are built in perfect harmony with each other and with the landscape.
-Apollonia, Artemonas, Ag Loukas, Exambelos, Katavati, Pano (Upper) and Kato (Lower) Petali, all dotted around the centre of the island like electrons around a nucleus.
-This is where students come to learn the essentials of Cycladic architecture first hand.
-During your holidays here, you’ll never tire of walking around them with their cobblestone lanes and whitewashed stairways.
+Apollonia, Artemonas, Agios Loukas, Exambelos, Katavati, Pano (Upper) and Kato (Lower) Petali are dotted around the centre of Sifnos like electrons around a nucleus.
+This is where students come to learn the essentials of the architecture of the Cyclades islands first hand.
+During your holidays on Sifnos, you’ll never tire of walking around them with their cobblestone lanes and whitewashed stairways.

-The island’s soil is famously fortified by clay, water and sun.
-Potters set up their workshops here centuries ago and their ceramics became famous throughout Greece.
-Visit the workshops, where traditional artisans still use the potter’s wheel, and Apollonia’s Folklore Museum to find out all about this unique art.
+Sifnos’ soil is famously fortified by clay, water and sun.
+Potters set up their workshops here centuries ago and their ceramics became famous throughout the Cyclades and Greece.
+You can visit the workshops, where traditional artisans still use the potter’s wheel, and Apollonia’s Folklore Museum to find out all about this unique art.

-From the hill above Vathi, the view is like an aerial photograph.
+From the hill above the seaside village of Vathi, the view is like an aerial photograph.
 The bay with its calm, deep blue water almost forms a complete circle.
 St Taxiarchis, a church built in the 16th century, sits on the dock, a landmark at the edge of the beach.
 This picturesque port, with its sandy beach and seafood restaurants, is guaranteed to charm you.

-At dawn, the sun rises behind the bell tower of Chrysopigi Monastery, painting everything in resplendent shades of pink and orange.
-The 17th-century monastery, built on a craggy rock, is the most important pilgrimage site on the island.
+And by day, the magic starts all over again.
+The sun rises behind the bell tower of Chrysopigi Monastery, painting everything in resplendent shades of pink and orange.
+The 17th-century monastery of Sifnos, built on a craggy rock, is the most important pilgrimage site on the island.